 You should note that the caps of some detergent bottles are plastic #5.
 Some recycling centers will collect old laundry detergent bottles with the caps securely affixed to their respective bottles.

 In some instances, local guidance may require you to remove caps if mixed plastics pose a problem.
-For the successful recycling of laundry detergent bottles, a quick check of the website of the local state, council, or municipality should provide the information you need to know.
+For the successful recycling of laundry detergent bottles, a quick check of the local state, council, or municipality website should provide the information you need to know.

-When old laundry detergent bottles are recycled, there’s a limit to the type of new materials that manufacturers can create.
+When old laundry detergent bottles are recycled, manufacturers can create a limit to the type of new materials.
 This is because these laundry detergent bottles often have colored plastics.
 On the other hand, we can turn plastics like water bottles into many more products due to their colorless nature.

 Recycling has become a key part of sustainable living globally.
 It tackles waste problems in landfills and helps to conserve natural resources.
 Recycling also mitigates greenhouse gas emissions that manufacturing plants would otherwise release into the environment due to new production.
 For these reasons, you’ll be helping the environment by adopting recycling practices for products like laundry containers.

-When considering recycling, it’s important to understand the type of material manufacturers make your product from.
-Household brands do not make all plastic materials the same way, and therefore you may find some may also prove less recyclable than others.
+When considering recycling, it’s important to understand the type of plastic materials manufacturers make your product from.
+Household brands do not make all plastic materials the same way; therefore, some may also prove less recyclable than others.

 Cutting down on plastic consumption is a good alternative when buying products.
 However, items like laundry detergent containers mostly come in plastic material.
-Instead of simply throwing old laundry bottles away, you can add them to your recycling bin or send them to a recycling center.
+Instead of throwing away old laundry bottles, you can add them to your recycling bin or send them to a recycling center.

 These old plastic bottles will most likely end up in landfills without recycling.

 When in landfills, they contribute to the global plastic pollution crisis.
 Furthermore, plastic bottles in landfills contribute to the release of methane gas in conjunction with food waste, paper, and more.